huggingface/huggingface_hub/docs/sagemaker/inference.md

 After you train a model, you can use [Amazon SageMaker Batch Transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) to perform inferences with the model.
 In Batch Transform you provide your inference data as a S3 uri and SageMaker will care of downloading it, running the prediction and uploading the results afterwards to S3 again.
 You can find more documentation for Batch Transform [here](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html)

+>**The Hugging Face Inference DLC currently only supports `.jsonl` for batch transform, due to the complext structure of textual data.**

 _**NOTE**: While preprocessing you need to make sure that your `inputs` fit the `max_length`of the model._

 If you trained the model using the `HuggingFace` estimator, you can invoke `transformer()` method to create a transform job for a model based on the training job.